 Here’s how you can connect to your feelings:

-- Make a list of concerns you have about your relationship and the long-distance
+- Make a list of concerns you have about your relationship and the long-distance.

-- Write down your reasons for breaking up (this one is only for yourself)
+- Write down your reasons for breaking up (this one is only for yourself).

-- Use this reference to work out how you feel
+- Use this reference to work out how you feel.

-- Make a list of positive and negative feelings
+- Make a list of positive and negative feelings.

-- Be clear, be specific
+- Be clear, be specific.

-Before you can explain to your partner why you want to break up, first, you have to make it clear for yourself.
+Before you explain to your partner why you want to break up, first, you have to make it clear for yourself.

 So, why would you want to share your feelings, and how can you do it the right way?

 When we try to express ourselves without first being clear on how we feel, it may come across as a mix of blame and judgements.
-It’s common for couples in disagreement to blame each other for the situation they are in.
+It’s common for couples to blame each other for the situation they are in.
 Until each of you takes responsibility for your part in your relationship, it will be difficult for you to agree on anything.